naturalis/puppet-burp/README.md

 Limitations
 -------------
 This module has been built on and tested against Puppet 3 and higher.
-It only supports Ubuntu operating systems.
+Burp package installation is supported on Ubuntu operating systems, install Burp manually on other operating systems.

 The module has been tested on:
 -
 Ubuntu 12.04LTS
+Ubuntu 14.04LTS

 Authors
 -------------